merveaydemir1/javaoop/README.md

 The **Online Shopping System** is a Java Swing-based desktop application designed to simulate a real-world e-commerce experience.
 - **Customers** can browse product categories, add items to their shopping cart or wishlist, place orders, and submit product reviews.
-- **Admins** have elevated privileges to add, update, or remove products, manage stock levels, and monitor order processing.

 This project demonstrates core OOP principles (encapsulation, inheritance, polymorphism, abstraction) and includes a clear GUI, modular service layers, and data persistence in memory.